Skip to Content

 Best Time To Visit Port Douglas – Guide

-The best time for swimming in Port Douglas, we think, would probably be May or April to October or November and early December.
+The best time for swimming in Port Douglas, we think, would probably be April, May to October or November and early December.

 Be aware that in the winter months here (northern hemisphere’s summer) it may be cooler, but you’re avoiding the marine stingers of tropical summer.